QuantEcon/python_lecture_sandpit/source/rst/odu_v2.rst

 Appendix A
 -----------

-The next piece of code is just a fun simulation to see what the effect of a change in the underlying distribution on the unemployment rate is.
+The next piece of code generates a fun simulation to see what the effect of a change in the underlying distribution on the unemployment rate is.

 At a point in the simulation, the distribution becomes significantly